 UKCAT Situational Judgement

-Section 5 of the UKCAT is the situational judgement subtest.
 This is a psychological aptitude test; it is an assessment method used to evaluate your ability in solving problems in work-related situations.
-Situational Judgement Tests (or SJTs) are widely used in medicine as one of the criteria when deciding on applicants; it is used for the Foundation Programme and GP applications.
+UKCAT Situational Judgement Tests (or SJTs) are widely used in medicine as one of the criteria when deciding on applicants; it is used for the Foundation Programme and GP applications.

-The aim of the situational judgment section is to assess your ability to understand situations that you could encounter as a medical student or doctor and how you would deal with them.
+The aim of the Situational Judgement section is to assess your ability to understand situations that you could encounter as a medical student or doctor and how you would deal with them.
 It is a method to test some of the qualities required in a healthcare professional (e.g. integrity and ability to work in a team).

-The series of scenarios include possible actions and considerations.
+The SJT consists of a series of scenarios that include possible actions and considerations.
 Each scenario comprises two sets of questions.
 In set one you will be asked to assess the “appropriateness” of options in relation to the scenario.
+Our UKCAT Online Course will provide all the in-depth details you need for a successful application – only available through the UniAdmissions Medicine Programme.

 The four possible appropriateness choices are: